Menzies government (1949–1966): Economy and trade

 In the early 1950s, external affairs minister Percy Spender helped to establish the Colombo Plan for providing economic aid to underdeveloped nations in Australia's region.
 Under the scheme, many future Asian leaders studied in Australia.

 In 1951, the top marginal tax rate for incomes above £10,000 what is equivalent to $425,000 today, was 75 per cent under Menzies. from 1955 until the mid-1980s the top marginal tax rate was 67 per cent.

-Other than blocking the nationalisation of the Banking system by the Labor Party, Menzies privatised the Commonwealth Oil Refinery.
+Other than blocking the nationalisation of the Banking system by the Labor Party, Menzies sold the Commonwealth Oil Refineries to the Anglo-Iranian Oil Company.
 The wool industry remained a mainstay of the economy through the 1950s, indeed it was said that the Australian economy "rode on the sheep's back".
-Nevertheless, important developments in further industries occurred, such as the construction of Australia's first commercial oil field at Moonie in Queensland in 1961.
+Nevertheless, important developments in further industries occurred, such as the construction of Australia's first commercial oil field at Moonie, Queensland in 1961.

-In 1960, the government split the Commonwealth Bank of Australia into the Commonwealth Banking Corporation and the Reserve Bank of Australia.
+In 1960, the government split the Commonwealth Bank into the Commonwealth Banking Corporation and the Reserve Bank of Australia.

 While for most Australians the Menzies era was an era of prosperity, the nation experienced high inflation during the early years of Menzies' rule.
 The Korean War increased demand for commodities.
 Wool in particular boomed, leading to a rise in growers' incomes, but also to inflation.
 The Arbitration Court helped stabilise wages from 1953.
-From 1959–1960 Australia experienced something of a boom, spurred by overseas speculators and high domestic spending – resulting in recession by 1961, following a "horror" mini-budget designed to slow the economy.
+From 1959 to 1960 Australia experienced something of a boom, spurred by overseas speculators and high domestic spending – resulting in recession by 1961, following a "horror" mini-budget designed to slow the economy.
 Unemployment reaching 2.1% (at that time considered "high") and Menzies went on to win the 1961 election by just one seat.
 Following the election, Menzies and Treasurer Harold Holt introduced another mini-budget designed to spur growth and the economy was in recovery.